Certified Public Accountant: Practice mobility: the substantial equivalency rule

 An accountant is required to meet the legal requirements of any state in which the accountant wishes to practice.
 In recent years, practice mobility for CPAs has become a major business concern for CPAs and their clients.
 Practice mobility for CPAs is the general ability of a licensee in good standing from a substantially equivalent state to gain practice privilege outside of the practitioner's home state without getting an additional license in the state where the CPA will serve a client or an employer.
 In today's digital age, many organizations require the professional services of CPAs to conduct business on an interstate and international basis and have compliance responsibilities in multiple jurisdictions.
 As a result, the practice of CPAs often extends across state lines and international boundaries.

 Differing requirements for CPA certification, reciprocity, temporary practice and other aspects of state accountancy legislation in the 55 U.S. licensing jurisdictions (the 50 states, Puerto Rico, the District of Columbia, the U.S. Virgin Islands, Guam and the Commonwealth of the Northern Mariana Islands) make the interstate practice and mobility of CPAs more complicated.
-By removing boundaries to practice in the U.S., CPAs are able to more readily serve individuals and businesses in need of their expertise.
+By removing boundaries to practice in the US, CPAs are able to more readily serve individuals and businesses in need of their expertise.
 At the same time, the state board of accountancy's ability to discipline is enhanced by being based on a CPA and the CPA firm's performance of services (either physically, electronically or otherwise within a state), rather than being based on whether a state license is held.

 The American Institute of Certified Public Accountants (AICPA) and the National Association of State Boards of Accountancy (NASBA) have analyzed the current system for gaining practice privileges across state lines and have endorsed a uniform mobility system.
 This model approach is detailed through the substantial equivalency provision (Section 23) of the Uniform Accountancy Act (UAA).
 The UAA is an "evergreen" model licensing law co-developed, maintained, reviewed and updated by the AICPA and NASBA.
 The model provides a uniform approach to regulation of the accounting profession.

-Under Section 23 of the UAA, a CPA licensed in a jurisdiction with requirements essentially equivalent to those outlined in the UAA is deemed to be substantially equivalent.
-Requirements may include: